davidgilson/Hexagonal-Power-Bank/README.md

 	1. ### Casing
 		`Print:` [case-FINAL.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/case-FINAL.stl).

 		This is the largest single piece.
-This is what everyting else attaches to, so no other instructions needed!
+This is what everything else attaches to, so no other instructions needed!

 		![image](./images/08.png)
 	1. ### Cell Cage